mathiasroesler/server_tools/README.md

 ## Installation

 The setup.sh script should be run to set everything up.
 The necessary packages will be installed if they are missing.
 The scripts will be moved to $HOME/.local/bin and a file to contain the list of servers will be created at $HOME/.local/var.
+The completion script will be moved to the same directory as the server file.
 The directories are created if they do not exist.

 To setup enter the following commands: